 It can be very difficult to break through all the noise when it comes to jewelry marketing.
-You have to find ways to set yourself apart.
+You must find ways to set yourself apart.
 At the same time, you can't ignore the basics.
-That leaves you a lot of work to do!
+That leaves you with a lot of work to do!

-What are some ways you can make yourself more productive when it comes to marketing efforts?
-How can you more efficiently use the time, energy, and resources you put into jewelry marketing?
-Here are some jewelry advertising ideas to amp up your results.
+What are some ways you can make yourself more productive when it comes to your marketing efforts?
+How can you more efficiently use the time, energy, and resources you put into your jewelry marketing?
+Here are some jewelry advertising ideas to ramp up your results.

 1. Post across multiple social media platforms.
 You can design different posts for Facebook, Instagram, Twitter, Reddit, your website, and other platforms.
 It's more efficient to create one post and a reliable method to quickly adapt the content so that it presents well on those different platforms.